prettier/stylelint-config-prettier/readme.md

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url] [![Build Status][travis-img]][travis-url] [![Coverage Status][coveralls-img]][coveralls-url]

 Turns off all rules that are unnecessary or might conflict with Prettier.
-This lets you use you favorite shareable config without letting its stylistic choices get in the way when using Prettier.
+This lets you use your favorite shareable config without letting its stylistic choices get in the way when using Prettier.

 ## Installation